 Luckily, I know a few (hundred) women who have been there, and have some seriously amazing advice.

-I reached out to previous clients and asked them for their favorite “keep your sanity” tactics and mantras that helped give them the drive they needed to make a change, and to survive their day jobs without shooting themselves in the face.
+I reached out to previous clients and asked them for their favorite “keep your sanity” tactics and mantras that helped give them the drive they needed to make a change, and to survive their day jobs without pulling their hair out.

 “I would ask myself, ‘Will the world end if…’ and the answer was always no. Also, do at least one thing every day to move my business forward.